-- The QuickBooks Desktop version can be purchased in a physical store and users can access all of its features offline.
+The QuickBooks Desktop version can be purchased in a physical store and users can access all its features offline.

-- Although QBO is marketed as an “easy-to-use” product, it is limited in its capabilities.
-In addition, users must possess knowledge on how to code different categories in order to adequately navigate the system.
+Although QBO is marketed as an “easy-to-use” product, it is limited in its capabilities.
+In addition, users must possess knowledge on how to code different categories to adequately navigate the system.

-- Unfortunately, QBO does not offer this level of functionality.
-In order to filter and reconcile, users must export the data to Microsoft Excel and then filter manually.
+Unfortunately, QBO does not offer this level of functionality.
+To filter and reconcile, users must export the data to Microsoft Excel and then filter manually.

 The online version is not easy to navigate and accessing multiple screens simultaneously is challenging at best.
 Users can open multiple tabs but sometimes you may lose the content you had on the first tab, when you update the second one.

-On the other hand, the heavily pushed QBO system costs anywhere from $120 – $288 per year (paid and sold as a monthly subscription).
-By driving everyone to a monthly fee for a web based system, QuickBooks can collect a fee every month, for as long as a business is in operation.
+Alternatively, the heavily pushed QBO system costs anywhere from $120 – $288 per year (paid and sold as a monthly subscription).
+By driving everyone to a monthly fee for a web-based system, QuickBooks can collect a fee every month, for as long as a business is in operation.

-But what happens if complications arise when using QBO?
-You’ll likely incur more costs and lose time.
+What happens if complications arise when using QBO?
+It’s likely you will incur more costs and lose valuable company time.
 At that point, it becomes critical to hire a professional such as your team here at Remote Quality Bookkeeping™ to unscramble the issues.

 Both QBO and QuickBooks Desktop each have their own advantages.
 However, in our experience, QBO is a downsized, simplified version of QuickBooks Desktop.